AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   axis along an inertial direction while ensuring maximum power generation on the solar arrays
 - Added a maximum power parameter ``maxPower`` to :ref:`reactionWheelStateEffector` for limiting supplied power, independent of the modules in simulation/power.
+- Added :ref:`thrusterPlatformReference` to align the dual-gimballed thruster with the system's center of mass, or at an offset thereof to perform momentum dumping.

 Version 2.1.6 (Jan.
 21, 2023)